imranmukhtar6/Pro-Tips-for-Ethereum-Wallet-Management/ethereum-wallet-basics/ian-colemans-bip39-tool.md

 1. Go to https://iancoleman.io/bip39/
 2. Enter the Bip39 seed phrase and the password.
 3. Set “Coin” to “Ethereum”.
 4. Scroll down.
 You will see the first address is the one above.
 Scroll over and the first private key is the one above.
+[The instructions need to be rewritten once an actual Bip39 seed phrase is generated.]